 Once you determine that nursing home abandonment is, or was, happening, there are a few things you can do.
 First, you should ask the nursing home staff about the level of care they are providing.
 Of course, they’re going to do everything they can to assure that they are administering the right amount of care to your loved one.
 That’s why the next step is to ask to see their most recent health inspection report.
 Of course, you don’t want your loved one to stay in the nursing home while the abandonment case is ongoing so you’ll also want to move your loved one to another facility, if it’s at all possible.

 Speak with a Phoenix Nursing Home Abuse Attorney Now

 Even when your loved one is moved to another facility, you’ll still want to make sure they receive compensation for the damages or injuries they sustained due to nursing home abandonment.
 That’s where we at Breyer Law Offices, P.C. come in.
 We know the law regarding nursing homes, nursing home abandonment, and neglect.
 We’ll review your case free of charge, and let you know whether or not your case will hold up in court.
 We know how to prove neglect and abandonment, and we know that we can do the same for you.
 Don’t ever think there’s nothing you can do about nursing home abandonment.
-Call us today by dialing (602) 267-1280.
+Call The Husband & Wife Law Team today by dialing (602) 267-1280.
 We are the experienced and qualified Phoenix nursing home abuse attorneys that will help you and your loved one through this difficult time, and get you both the compensation you deserve.